nanadotam/personal-pomodoro-timer/README.md

 # Personal-Pomodoro-Timer

-A simple Pomodoro timer built with Python (Flask) for the backend and HTML/CSS/JavaScript for the frontend.
+A simple Pomodoro timer built with HTML/CSS/JavaScript and deployed with Netlify.

 ## View it live
 You can view the live demo of the Pomodoro timer [here](https://nano-pomodoro.netlify.app/).